Last updated 2024-05-21

 I started flying in 1982, and with a few interruptions have flown fairly regularly ever since.

 I now hold a South African Airline Transport Pilot Licence, with a Grade I Instructor's Rating.
 The licence includes instrument and multi-engine privileges.
-I am also a Designated Flight Examiner, Class 1, authorised to issue and renew any aeroplane licence and rating on behalf of the Civil Aviation Authority.
-I also hold a South African Commercial Pilot Licence and Instructor's Rating on helicopters, although I relatively seldom have the opportunity to fly this category of aircraft.
+For about 20 years, I was also a Designated Flight Examiner, Class 1, authorised to issue and renew any aeroplane licence and rating on behalf of the South African Civil Aviation Authority.
+I also hold a South African Commercial Pilot Licence and Grade II Instructor's Rating on helicopters, although I relatively seldom have the opportunity to fly this category of aircraft.
 I'm a Class 2 Test Pilot on both aeroplanes and helicopters.
 I am also a pilot and assistant instructor on gliders and a Grade A instructor on touring motor gliders.
-Since 2019, I've been flying hot air balloons too.
+Since 2019, I've been flying hot air balloons too, with a Free Balloon Pilot Licence.
+There is no instructor rating on this licence, but I have finally accumulated enough experience to start instructing on balloons.

 I also hold a modest collection of certificates in the USA, including an ATP with G1159 and HS125 type ratings and a CFII (ASE/AME/Instrument/Glider).
-The ratings include Airplane Single and Multi Engine Land and Sea, gliders, helicopters and small Unmanned Aircraft Systems.
-My plan is to soon add a Lighter-than-Air rating too.
+The ratings include Airplane Single and Multi Engine Land and Sea, gliders, helicopters, lighter-than-air and small Unmanned Aircraft Systems.

 During 2001, I completed a business degree (BCom) in which I specialised in aviation management.
 The course work included a lot of industrial psychology dealing with flightdeck management.
 If you're an airline type, you'd probably know it as CRM.

-Because I've never been a full time pilot, I have only about 6300 flying hours in my log.
-However, I've flown at least 188 aircraft models, including 12 helicopter models and 20 glider models, and have instruction experience on over 130 of those models.
+Because I've never been a full time pilot, I have only about 6500 flying hours in my log.
+However, I've flown over 200 aircraft models, including 13 helicopter models, 20 glider models and 11 hot air balloon models.
+I have instruction experience on over 130 of those models.
 Some of the more interesting models include the Beech King Air 90 and 200, the Cessna Citation 500 and 550, the Hawker HS125, the Gulfstream II and III, the Eurocopter 120B and Gazelle, the Bell JetRanger and the Hughes 500.
+A 2023 addition was a dream come true—the Bell 222.
+This model had been on my wish list ever since the days of Airwolf in the Eighties!
 Perhaps the most fun to fly is the Robinson R22, although it also has the potential to bite the unwary at a bewildering rate.
 High-performance gliders are also wonderful to fly.
-I regularly flew a Libelle 201 for about two years, and once had the opportunity to toss a Jonker JS1 around the sky.
+I occasionally fly a Libelle 201 and once had the opportunity to toss a Jonker JS1 around the sky.
 Should I mention that the least fun to fly was a specific locally-assembled CH701 Skyjeep?

 During 2002, I flew more than usual, as a bout of unemployment forced me to do whatever I could to pay the bills—even helicopter flying!
 The picture shows me in the office, over the Free State plains in an EC120B.
 The picture was taken from the back seat by my friend Bernie van der Walt.
 The EC120B is a new-technology machine, and is indicating over 120 knots at an altitude of over 4000 feet (1300 m).
 Those who know helicopters will agree that these figures are not too shabby.